jillnguyen2311/jillnguyen2311/README.md

 # Hi there.
 I'm Jill 👋
+## A designer based in Vancouver, BC
+- 📫 Reach me at: nguyennuduyhoai75@gmail.com
+- 🔭 I'm currently taking Digital Development diploma from BCIT
 <!--
 **jillnguyen2311/jillnguyen2311** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.